Psy-Fer/interARTIC/docs/usage.md

 * The overall job progress in the form of a progress bar and the number of steps remaining in the pipeline
 * The current output obtained from the job

-There is a **View Parameters** button that will display the parameters that have been entered for the job when clicked.
+There is a 'View Parameters' button that will display the parameters that have been entered for the job when clicked.

-There is an **Abort Job** button which can be used to terminate the job.
+There is an 'Abort Job' button which can be used to terminate the job.
 A confirmation window will appear when you click on the abort button.
 If you continue, you will then be asked to confirm whether you wish to delete the files created by the job.
 After this, you will then be taken back to the home page where you can add a new job or view the currenty completed jobs.

 ### What happens if an error occurs during the run?